ferrefire/Limcore/README.md

 ./setup.sh run -fs # To run the application in fullscreen
 ```

-To clean the project and remove any downloaded dependencies, run the following command:
+To clean the project and remove any downloaded dependencies, execute the following command:
 ```bash
 ./setup.sh clean # Or 'cl'
 ```

 ### Shader-Compiler.sh
 The shader-compiler.sh script is a swift way to compile your shaders from GLSL into SPIRV code.
-Simply put your shaders (.vert, .frag, .comp, etc.) in the "shaders" folder and run the following command:
+Simply put your shaders (.vert, .frag, .comp, etc.) in the "shaders" folder and execute the following command:
 ```bash
 ./shader-compiler all # Or example.vert example.frag for compiling specifig shaders
 ```